century-synthetics/bt-button-box/README.md

 Load the sketch from the firmware directory.

+Change your board settings to use Adafruit Bluefruit nRF52832 Feather, plug in the device and choose the correct serial port.

 Upload the sketch to your board using the upload button.

 ## Electrical Layout